the-lstv/LS/docs/index.md

 ### Method 1 (only when using the Akeno server):

-[Akeno](https://github.com/the-lstv/akeno) is a powerful webserver developed by me, and thus works nicely together with LS.<br>If you are not using it, skip to the next section.
+[Akeno](https://github.com/the-lstv/akeno) is a powerful webserver developed by me, and thus works nicely together with LS.<br>If you are not using it, skip to the second method.

-If you are using Akeno, all you need to do is to add this to your head tag:
+If you are using Akeno, all you need to do is to add an @use block like this to your head tag:
 ```html
 <head>
     @use(ls:version[...components]);